mdvanes/tinycors/README.md

 The most popular [CORS Anywhere image](https://hub.docker.com/r/imjacobclark/cors-container/tags) (500k+ downloads at time of writing), uses the `node:10-stretch` image making it 337MB big, which is a lot for what it does.
 One of the smaller ones just uses an [Nginx configuration](https://hub.docker.com/r/shakyshane/nginx-cors) and is 17MB.

 This one uses Go (which compiles to a binary) and is an excellent candidate for [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).
-The result is an image of just 12MB!
+The result is an image of just ~12MB!

 ## Usage

-When running on the default port, e.g. go to http://localhost:3000/?url=https://www.mdworld.nl
+When running on the default port, e.g. go to http://localhost:3000/?get=https://www.mdworld.nl

 ### Go

 `go run tinycors.go`

-or with optional port flag:
+or with optional flags:

-`go run tinycors.go -port 9000`
+`go run tinycors.go -port 9009 -origins http://localhost:3000`

 or build first: